Boosting Income

 Step 1: Find Your Niche

-Before you start selling your handmade goods online, it’s important to figure out what sets your crafts apart from the rest.
-The online marketplace is competitive, and having a clear niche will help you stand out.
+Before diving into sales, it’s essential to figure out what makes your crafts unique.
+The online marketplace is crowded, and having a clear niche helps you stand out.

 Step 2: Choose the Right Online Platform